Pixtane/AreaSell/README.md

 </p>

-<b>Paper</b> plugin for selling areas (WorldGuard) using messenger (MySQL) with website.
+<b>1.19 Paper</b> minecraft plugin for selling areas (WorldGuard) using messenger (MySQL) with website.

-To install this plugin for your computer and to build the plugin:
+To install you can follow the instruction below and build it by yourself, or use compiled by github.
+When you installed it to the plugins folder, you will need to change the <b>config.yml</b> to your database.
+Currently, you better to have two separete databases - one for
+To edit the plugin in your computer make this: first is to contain everything for plugin, and second for messenging with MySQL and plugin.
+You could make these in one, but we didn't tested it yet.

-you need to install the stable version and build artifacts.
+You need to install the stable version and build artifacts.
-To build them, you need to load your project in  Intellij, then go to File->Project Structure, then go to Artifacts, click + at the top, then choose JAR->From modules with dependencies.
+To build them, you need to load your project in  Intellij, then go to File->Project Structure, then go to Artifacts, click + at the top, Then choose JAR->From modules with dependencies.
 At the opened tab select the path (I made a path to server's plugin folder) and Include in project build.